marty90/WebTrafficGenerator/Readme.md

                         Timeout in seconds after declaring failed a visit.
                         Default is 30.

-*  `--headers `      Save headers of HTTP requests and responses in Har structs (e.g., to find referer field)

-*  `-s start_page, --start_page start_page`
-                        For internal usage, do not use

 ## 4. Output format
 This tool creates an output file where it stores the output HAR of each requested URL.
-For each input URL, the corresponding HAR is reported, one line for each HAR structure.
+For each input URL, the corresponding HAR file created in the provided directory.
+The name of the HAR file reflects the time when the visit was performed and requested domain  (e.g., `visit_2016_06_15_13_41_22_www_google_it.har`).
 Some HAR could be missing, due to failed downloads (very slow pages, crashed browser ecc...)